 3. Django Unchained.
 2012.
 5 stars.
 Tarantino was born to revive the spaghetti Western.
 The Italians who made spaghettis weren’t trying to glorify the American ethos, and so the civilizing forces were often portrayed as corrupt, and the American frontier a place of devastation and racism.
 Django Unchained harks back to this effort of destroying frontier myths, especially that of southern hospitality and the genteel antebellum.
 It’s set in the years of 1858-59, when Mississippi plantation owners never dreamed their world was about to end.
 Tarantino runs parallel the realistic violence done to slaves with the cathartic violence of overblown revenge, a dualism that he has tamed to near perfection.
 I honestly don’t know whose performance I like better, Leo DiCaprio as the despicable plantation owner or (as my gut tells me) Samuel Jackson as his collaborationist slave, a cranked up Uncle Tom.
 Then there’s Don Johnson (another plantation owner) who gets in some of the most amusing lines, as he waxes wroth over a black man who dares to ride a horse.

-5. Jackie Brown.
+6. Jackie Brown.
 1997.
 4 ½ stars.
-Some call it Tarantino’s most mature film, and if by that you mean older characters with decelerated pacing, that makes sense on a surface level.
-For others, like Jake Cole, it’s the director’s best: “This film, more than any other, speaks to the true artistry of Tarantino, not merely as a stylist but a moralist.”
+For many critics, like Jake Cole, this is Tarantino’s best: “This film, more than any other, speaks to the true artistry of Tarantino, not merely as a stylist but a moralist.”
 Jackie Brown says Cole, is nothing less than the key to unlocking a deeper appreciation of all Tarantino’s films.
 Its restrained approach underscores the implied commentary which is more obscured in the other uninhibited films.
 I could watch Jackie scheme with Max, and argue with Ordell, as often as the best scenes in the above four masterpieces.
 Tarantino says that those who call this his best film really don’t like his films at all, and he has a point; Jackie Brown is his only “realist” film which doesn’t take place in an absurdist alternate Tarantino-world.
 All the same, it is underrated, and I respect the reasons for which it is held in high regard by these claimants.